microsoft/vscode-wiki/Extension-API-process.md

 Next, if the proposal garners enough interest, it will likely be implemented.
 Once implemented, the proposal is ready for review and feedback (e.g. does it meet requirements, API guidelines, ergonomics, etc).
 We will also monitor and gauge continued interest in the proposal.
 Ideally, extension authors/contributors will try out the new API and provide real-world feedback.

-- [`vscode.proposed.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.proposed.d.ts) file will be updated with the new API
+- The corresponding [`vscode.proposed.<proposalName>.d.ts`](https://github.com/microsoft/vscode/blob/main/src/vscode-dts) file will be updated with the new API
-  - Each proposed API is contained within its own `//#region` and contains a short description of the API and a link to the proposal GitHub issue
+  - Each proposed API is contained within its own vscode.proposed.<proposalName>.d.ts file and contains a short description of the API and a link to the proposal GitHub issue
 - The proposal issue will be labeled with `api-feedback`

 As an API proposal is reviewed and gathers feedback, it is very likely to evolve in response.
-As this continues, look to the [`vscode.proposed.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.proposed.d.ts) file for the latest version.
+As this continues, look to the corresponding [`vscode.proposed.<proposalName>.d.ts`](https://github.com/microsoft/vscode/blob/main/src/vscode-dts) file for the latest version.

 #### API Proposal Finalization